Dataset Analysis

 Arguments:

-Type: String, optional (default=Lexset): If set to the default value of Lexset it will automatically filter out all RGP images with the standard Lexset naming convention.
+Type: String, optional (default=Lexset): If set to the default value of Lexset it will automatically filter out all RGB images with the standard Lexset naming convention.
 If "Type" is set to "other" it will automatically analyze every image in the directory.

 sample_data.plot_pixel_intensity_distribution()